-But, his owner was committed to Thor.
+Thor’s owner was committed to him.
 She tried everything she could in hopes he’d stop marking the house.
 She had scheduled feedings and bathroom breaks, brought him to the vet where cat Prozac was recommended.

 We’d connected with her about a year ago, and she was continuing to try to make it work.
 She really loved Thor and didn’t want to give him up or turn his world upside down.
 But in the end, she knew it wouldn’t work for her or Thor.
 The owner is brokenhearted.

 Life at the Sanctuary

 And now, Thor needs to start a new life.
 We know he’ll be very happy here.
 We’ll be introducing him to others of his own kind so he’ll have companionship.
 And he’ll be able to stretch his wild side in a habitat designed specifically for hybrids like him.ut after displaying some aggressive behavior, they reached out to see if The Wildcat Sanctuary could possibly provide a home for him.

 Caring for a wild cat for life – even a small hybrid like Thor – can be quite expensive.
 Hybrids usually come to us with genetic and/or medical issues due to their breeding.

 Our sponsorship program helps support the cats’ care costs and allows you to form a special bond with them.
 Would you consider becoming Thor’s sponsor parent?